XuyangZhong-29/XuyangZhong-29.github.io/_pages/about.md

   - /about.html
 ---

 I'm Xuyang Zhong, a Ph.D.
 Student in Computer Science at the City University of Hong Kong and a Research Intern of Tencent Project Up (青云计划) at Tencent.

-My academic journey began in January 2023 and is focused on **Building Trustworthy AI from Optimization Perspective**.
+My academic journey began in January 2023 and is focused on **Building Trustworthy AI from Optimization Perspective**, especially in Machine Unlearning and Adversarial Robustness.
 I conduct my research under the supervision of [Chen Liu](https://liuchen1993.cn/HomePage/index.html).

 I obtained my Master degree from Technical University of Munich in November 2022 and Bachelor degree from Beijing Institute of Technology in July 2020.

 You can my CV here: [Xuyang Zhong's Curriculum Vitae](../assets/cv.pdf)